-COMPENSATION & TALENT MANAGEMENT COMMITTEE Members: Linda H. Riefler (Chair) Wayne Edmunds Wendy E. Lane Primary Responsibilities: Reviews the Company's compensation strategy and reviews and approves the Company's compensation and benefits policies generally, including reviewing and approving any incentive compensation and equity-based plans of the Company that are subject to Board approval and the Company's stock ownership guidelines for Executive Committee members.
-Meetings Held in 2018: 8 All members are independent within the meaning of the NYSE Identifies, reviews and approves corporate goals and objectives to be used in our compensation programs, sets compensation for the Company's Executive Committee members, including its executive officers, and the principal accounting officer (the "Executives"), and evaluates each Executive's performance, each in light of such goals and objectives. standards of independence for directors and compensation committee members.
-Reviews and approves the compensation of our CEO and each of the Company's other Executives, including: base salary; annual and long-term incentive compensation; employment, severance and change in control agreements; and any other compensation, ongoing perquisites or special benefit items. • All members qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act and satisfy the requirements of "outside directors" pursuant to §162(m) of the Internal Revenue Code, as amended ("IRC").
-Reviews director compensation every two years and recommends changes to the Board, when appropriate.
-Periodically reviews, in consultation with the CEO, the Company's management succession planning and oversees the Company's talent management process, including the Company's learning and development and diversity and inclusion programs.
-Reviews and discusses with management the "Compensation Discussion and Analysis" section of the Company's annual proxy statement, prepares the Compensation & Talent Management Committee Report required by SEC rules and recommends to the Board the inclusion of each in the Company's annual proxy statement (included on pages 41 and 73 of this Proxy Statement, respectively). • Considers the independence requirements of the NYSE prior to selecting a compensation consultant, legal counsel or other advisor and evaluates the performance of such advisors and approves all related fees.
+Reviews the Company's compensation strategy and reviews and approves the Company's compensation and benefits policies generally, including reviewing and approving any incentive compensation and equity-based plans of the Company that are subject to Board approval and the Company's stock ownership guidelines for Executive Committee members.

+- Identifies, reviews and approves corporate goals and objectives to be used in our compensation programs, sets compensation for the Company's Executive Committee members, including its executive officers, and the principal accounting officer (the "Executives"), and evaluates each Executive's performance, each in light of such goals and objectives. - Reviews and approves the compensation of our CEO and each of the Company's other Executives, including: base salary; annual and long-term incentive compensation; employment, severance and change in control agreements; and any other compensation, ongoing perquisites or special benefit items. - Reviews director compensation every two years and recommends changes to the Board, when appropriate. - Periodically reviews, in consultation with the CEO, the Company's management succession planning and oversees the Company's talent management process, including the Company's learning and development and diversity and inclusion programs. - Reviews and discusses with management the "Compensation Discussion and Analysis" section of the Company's annual proxy statement, prepares the Compensation & Talent Management Committee Report required by SEC rules and recommends to the Board the inclusion of each in the Company's annual proxy statement (included on pages 41 and 73 of this Proxy Statement, respectively). - Considers the independence requirements of the NYSE prior to selecting a compensation consultant, legal counsel or other advisor and evaluates the performance of such advisors and approves all related fees.

 Compensation Committee Interlocks and Insider Participation: None.